mozilla/gecko-dev/docs/contributing/pocket-guide-shipping-firefox.rst

 Landing Code and Shipping Features
 ----------------------------------

-Mozillians (those employed by MoCo and the broader community) land lots of code in the Mozilla repositories: fixes, enhancements, compatibility, new features, etc. and is managed by :ref:`Mercurial <Mercurial Overview>` (aka hg).
-All new code is tracked in :ref:`Bugzilla <bugzilla>`, reviewed in :ref:`Phabricator <Phabricator>`, and then checked into the mozilla-central repository using :ref:`Lando <Lando>`.
+Mozillians (those employed by MoCo and the broader community) land lots of code in the Mozilla repositories: fixes, enhancements, compatibility, new features, etc. which are managed by :ref:`Mercurial <Mercurial Overview>` (aka hg).
+All code development is tracked in :ref:`Bugzilla <bugzilla>`, reviewed in :ref:`Phabricator <Phabricator>`, and then checked into the mozilla-central repository using :ref:`Lando <Lando>`.

 .. note::

   Some teams use :ref:`GitHub <github>` during development but will still be required to use Phabricator (tracked in Bugzilla) to check their code into the mozilla-central hg repository.

-The standard process for code to be delivered to our users is by ‘riding the trains’, meaning that it’s landed in mozilla-central where it waits for the next Beta cycle to begin.
-After merging to Beta the code will stabilize over a 4 week period (along with everything else that merged from mozilla-central).
-At the end of the beta cycle a release candidate (:ref:`RC <rc>`) build will be generated, tested thoroughly, and eventually become the next version of Firefox.
+The standard process for code to be delivered to our users is by ‘riding the trains’, meaning that it’s landed in mozilla-central to ship in Nightly builds while it waits for the next Beta cycle to begin.
+After merging to Beta, the code stabilizes over a 4 week period (along with everything else that merged from mozilla-central from that development cycle).
+At the end of the Beta cycle, a release candidate (:ref:`RC <rc>`) build is generated, tested thoroughly, and eventually is released as the next major version of Firefox.

 Further Reading/Useful links: